TheKevJames/web/site/pages/blog/2020-04-13-effective-mentorship.md

 Note that this can be (and should be) both short-term and long-term.
 Sometimes the two can even be related to each other!
 But overall the point here is to get an idea of your teammate's goals (of varying durations) and work together on figuring out how to improve at them.
-By the very nature of a mentor-trainee relationship, it's likely the case that one of you has a better grasp of the trainee's skills and goals and the other has a better grasp of how to improve at them.
+By the very nature of a mentor-mentee relationship, it's likely the case that one of you has a better grasp of the mentee's skills and goals and the other has a better grasp of how to improve at them.

 No points for guessing who knows what.

 As a mentor, learning this information is *incredibly* valuable.
-Sure there'll be skills you in your larger amount of experience know the trainee needs that they aren't yet aware of -- and you can't ignore those -- but there's a lot of information to pull from the places you overlap.
+Given you have a larger amount of experience, you may be aware of skills the mentee needs but is not yet aware of -- and you can't ignore those -- but there's a lot of information to pull from the places you overlap.

-Does your trainee think they need to focus on the same specific as you?
+Does your mentee think they need to focus on the same specific as you?
 Great, that means you know you're aligned and don't need to spend as much time selling why the skill is one to focus on.